Day 91: Richmond Range Day 2: Slaty to Rintoul

 The view at the summit was okay, but nothing spectacular.
 I assumed the view from Mt.
 Rintoul, a little over 100 meters taller, would be better.
 But to get there, I had a steep drop off the other side of Little Rintoul, and a just as steep climb up Mt.
 Rintoul.

 This was a quite hard descent.
 Very steep, a couple of times I had to sit down and scoot or slide down rocks to safely advance.
-It might have been fun if it was the only challenging part of the day, but I was quite tired already, and ready to be down with the day.
+It might have been fun if it was the only challenging part of the day, but I was quite tired already, and ready to be done with the day.

 At the bottom of the saddle between Little and Mt., a small rock outcrop joined two sections of trail, with a deep gully separating them.
 It wasn’t possible to “hike” down this rock: it required actually climbing down.
 And I couldn’t see what I was supposed to do.